 Naturally, that’s where Embark shines, lending enormous value to your journey down the accrual accounting road with our specialized insights and vast, hands-on experience.
 So, on that note, use the following best practices and quick tips to help you get started on your conversion from cash accounting to GAAP accounting.

-Why Are You Moving from Accrual Basis Accounting?
+Why Are You Moving to Accrual Basis Accounting?

 First of all, to get caught up in semantics for a bit, we must say the following – technically, speaking there’s no such thing as GAAP accounting.
 GAAP-compliant accounting, absolutely.
 But you won’t find a separate set of accounting rules devised by the good folks at the FASB.